robbert-harms/MDT/docs/_home_folder/dynamic_modules.rst

 Protocol parameters
 ^^^^^^^^^^^^^^^^^^^
 These parameters are meant to be fulfilled by the values in the Protocol (see :ref:`concepts_protocol` in Concepts).
 During model optimization
-MDT checks the model for protocol parameters and tries to match the parameter names with the column names in the Protocol.
+MDT checks for any protocol parameters and tries to match the parameter names in the model with the column names in the Protocol.
+This is an important step since it allows the user to add their own column definitions to the protocol file.
-If for some protocol parameters no match can be found, MDT issues a warning that the protocol is insufficient for the given model.
+If during name resolution for some protocol parameters no match can be found, MDT will issue a warning that the protocol is insufficient for the given model.

 The values in the protocol are assumed constant over voxels and dynamic over volumes.
 That is, the values in the protocol file have, for each column, one value per volume.
 That value is then used for every voxel in that volume.
 To have static values that are dynamic per volume and per voxel, use :ref:`static_map_parameters`.

 A protocol parameter is identified by having the super class :py:class:`~mdt.models.parameters.ProtocolParameterConfig` and are commonly placed in the Python module named ``protocol.py``.

 .. _static_map_parameters: